 Veteran-Owned Businesses in Texas are on the Rise

-As we just celebrated Veterans Day, it seems like a good time to reflect on the impact of a piece of Texas legislation that was passed to encourage veterans to launch new business ventures.
-The legislation I am referring to is Senate Bill 1049 (‘S.B.
-1049”), which was passed in 2015 by the 84th Texas Legislature.
+As we celebrate Veterans Day, it seems like a good time to look at a recent piece of Texas legislation designed to encourage veterans to launch new businesses.
+That legislation is Senate Bill 1049 (“S.B.
+1049”).

-In order to qualify for these benefits, an entity must be 100% owned by one or more individuals, all of whom must have served and been honorably discharged from active duty from any branch of the United States armed services.
+To qualify for these benefits, an entity must be 100% owned by one or more veterans who were honorably discharged from any branch of the United States military.
 S.B.
-1049 applies to all veteran-owned businesses that meet these criteria and that are formed as domestic Texas entities on or after January 1, 2016, and before January 1, 2020.
+1049 applies to all veteran-owned businesses that meet these criteria and are formed in Texas between January 1, 2016 and January 1, 2020.

-Data provided by the Texas Secretary of State, in response to a request I made to that office, shows that so far there have been 1,825 Certificates of Formation issued to qualifying veteran-owned business entities under S.B.
+Data provided by the Texas Secretary of State shows that, by November of 2017, there had been 1,825 Certificates of Formation issued to qualifying veteran-owned businesses under S.B.
 1049.

-Of the 1,825 entities formed, all but nine entities remain in existence.
-Each of the nine entities that no longer operate was terminated voluntarily.
+Of those 1,825 entities formed, all but nine entities remain in existence as of November 2017—not a bad record.
 The breakdown of the types of entities formed under S.B.
-1049 are as follows:,
+1049 are as follows: